Vamshi-Microsoft/document-generation-solution-accelerator/docs/Deploy-Parameterized-Workflow-Guide.md

 ### 1. Resource Management
 - Always use cleanup for testing environments
 - Preserve resources only for long-term testing or demo purposes
+- Use custom resource group names for organized resource management
 - Monitor Azure costs regularly

 ### 2. Parameter Configuration
 - Use WAF for production-like deployments
+- Select appropriate Azure location based on requirements and quota availability
 - Enable EXP only when testing experimental features
 - Provide existing URLs to test without new deployments
+- Use custom resource group names for better organization and tracking

 ### 3. Monitoring
 - Set up Logic App notifications for team awareness
 - Monitor quota usage across regions
 - Track deployment success/failure rates
+- Review notification emails for all deployment scenarios

 ### 4. Security
 - Rotate service principal credentials regularly